wpilibsuite/GradleRIO/docs/01-installing-gradlerio.md

 something more to your liking.

 ## Step 3b.
 Option 2 - Update an existing project
-If you have an existing project, you can copy in most of the files from the quickstart directory.
-For Java, you will not need the 'team0000' directory.
-For cpp, you will not need the 'MyRobot.cpp' or 'MyHeader.h' file.
-Be careful when you copy the files not to destroy your existing files.
+If you have an existing project, you will want to copy in most of the files from the quickstart directory, but omit the sample Robot files.
+For Java, the samples files to omit are in the `src/main/java/frc/team0000` directory.
+For cpp, you want to exclude the `src/cpp/Robot.cpp` and `src/include/MyHeader.h` files.

+The easiest way to accomplish is to delete the sample files from your temporary directory, and then just copy the remaining files from your temporary directory over top of your existing code.

 ## Step 4.
 Configure your project

 Next, open up your `build.gradle` file and edit the team number to reflect your team.

-C++ Users: Your C++ source files (.cpp) will be in `src/cpp/`, and your header files (.h) will be in `src/include/`
-Java Users: Edit the `ROBOT_CLASS` variable in `build.gradle` to point to where your Robot class is.
-Your java source files will be in `src/main/java/`.
-You do not need to deploy java to your RoboRIO, GradleRIO will do it for you.
+Java users will also need to edit the `ROBOT_CLASS` variable in `build.gradle` to point to your Robot class.

+**Note:** Make sure to use the directory layout suggested by the quickstart:
+  - C++:  Source files (.cpp) in `src/cpp` and header files (.h) in `src/include`.
+  - Java: Source files in `src/main/java/`.

 ## Step 5.
 Run Gradle Tasks
 All `./gradlew` tasks should be run in a command/terminal window.
 On Windows, it is recommended to use Powershell.